 - Section N: Electronic Music

-Sponsors for 2020 ASME YCA are yet to be confirmed.
+Sponsors for 2020 ASME YCA are now confirmed.
 Many thanks to the invaluable support from our sponsors for the ASME Young Composers Awards for 2019:

 The 2019 Young Composers Award Concert was held on 25th November, at St Mary’s College, Adelaide.
 Many thanks to the YCA sponsors – APRA/AMCOS, Credit Union SA, Music EdNet, Presto Music, Size Music, Winston Music.

 Above: Maddelyn Ravanelli, singer/composer.
 Winner of Section B (Yr R-7 – Rock, Pop) – piece entitled Be Yourself.